Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Main Theorems

 \section{Main Theorems}

 In this section, we present the theoretical foundation of the proposed estimator.
-As a special case of the general model in \eqref{main:model2}, we gain insights into the extended model by exploiting the specific structure within the basic model \eqref{main:model}.
-We will start by demonstrating some results related to the basic model.
-In particular, we will first address the model without the time effect $\gamma_t$ and then we discuss how the theory adapts in presence of $\gamma_t$.
+We begin with the basic model \eqref{main:model}, which is a special case of the general model \eqref{main:model2}, and establish the main results for this setting before turning to the extended model.
 Throughout this section, we impose the following conditions on the data generating processes.